htang014/Jot-Data-Manager-for-WordPress/README.md

 * To delete a menu, navigate to the "Settings">"Jot Settings"
 * Choose a menu to edit under "Menu Selection"
 * Click "Delete Menu" at the bottom of the page

+#### Regarding image association
+* Tables you wish to associate with images must have a dedicated image source column (ex. `imgsrc`)
+     * The image source column will contain the image FILENAME
+     * The image directory will be defined during setup
+     * To use your own default image (used when no association is made), simply add a "blank-profile-picture.jpg" to your image directory

 ## Screenshots:
 <img src="https://i.imgur.com/PiYq2sW.png"